Code-Institute-Submissions/bookable/README.md

     <br>

--   In addition to the company model view, by pressing the User ID Number, the admin will is redirected to that specific user.
+-   In addition to the company model view, by pressing the User ID Number, the admin is redirected to that specific user.
 Categories view has the same but will add a filter for all companies inside that particular category.

 #### All pages